tauri-apps/tauri/README.md

 Thank you to all the people who already <a href="https://github.com/quasarframework/tauri/graphs/contributors">contributed to Tauri</a>!

+Special thanks to the development team at Volentix Labs for the encouragement and support in the early phases of Tauri, notably Rhys Parry and Gregory Luneau.

 ## Semver
 quasarframework/tauri is following [Semantic Versioning 2.0](https://semver.org/).

 ## Licenses
-Code: (c) 2015- 2019 - Daniel Thompson-Yvetot, Razvan Stoenescu, Lucas Nogueira, Boscop, Serge Zaitsev, George Burton and contributors.
+Code: (c) 2015 - 2019 - Daniel Thompson-Yvetot, Razvan Stoenescu, Lucas Nogueira, Tensor, Boscop, Serge Zaitsev, George Burton and all the other amazing contributors.

 MIT or MIT/Apache where applicable.